When you start a coaching business, it seems like everyone is always saying to pick a niche.

 For example: let's say you were diagnosed with a rare form of lung cancer.
 Would you rather pay to see a general physician or would you want to see the doctor who is known for focusing specifically on that form of lung cancer?
 Hopefully this never happens to you, but you get the point.

-Well, it's the same with coaching: the more specific you can be about what you do for people, the easier it will be to get clients.
+Well, it's the same with coaching: the more specific you can be about what you do for people, the easier it will be to get clients and the more you'll be able to charge.

 How to uncover your niche